Marine Environmental Education Programs-

 Our innovative hands-on programs have been developing since 1979.
 The unique locations of rocky shore, docks, pier, and the open Bay found at the Marina are used to provide Marine Environmental Education to school children and classes from all over the Bay Area.
 Each program instills a conservation message empowering the students to help the environment.

-If you are interested please call or subscribe to this web site to be sent information about the dates and a form for next year.
-Groups are welcome to sign up for our Adopt a shoreline clean-up program and to tour our building to learn more about our demonstration "green" office and our green portable.
+If you are interested down load this application or subscribe to this web site to be sent information about the dates and a form for this year.
+Groups are also welcome to sign up for our Adopt a shoreline clean-up program and to tour our building to learn more about our demonstration "green" office and our green portable.
 To learn more, please go to Straw Bale Building page.

 The Marina Experience Environmental Education Program: